derRaphael/tinytpl/README.md

 It comes with a simple admin interface.
 Here are some highlights:

  * Documentation and best usage documents,
- * statistic module which is independet of server's logging feature,
+ * statistic module which is independent of your providers/server's logging feature,
- * tinyTpl aims to catch all errors (warnings, errors and shutdowns) without exposing your server's internal path structure in such event,
+ * tinyTpl aims to catch all errors (warnings, errors, exceptions and shutdowns) wherever possible, without exposing your server's internal path structure in such event,
  * managing plugins at runtime,
- * Locking up appalication, thus disabling the entire admin module,
+ * lock up your application, thus disabling the entire admin module,
- * Checking filesystem where tinyTpl resides, so it gives you hints where you may optimize your application and set proper rights in your filesystem,
+ * checking filesystem and permissions where tinyTpl resides, so it gives you hints where you may optimize your application and set proper rights in your filesystem,
  * tinyAdmin allows to view your sourcecode which allows to spot errors

 tinyTpl comes with a lightweight on-the-fly css and javascript minifier,